AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - 3. Dictionaries

-    - **Definition**: A collection of key-value pairs, where each key is unique.
+    - Definition: A collection of key-value pairs, where each key is unique.
 It allows for fast lookups based on keys.
 It is also part of the `System.Collections.Generic` namespace.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     using System.Collections.Generic;